-The Teach First Norway (TFN) programme is set to run for the fourth time in autumn 2013.
+The Teach First Norway (TFN) programme is set to run for the fifth time in autumn 2014.

 The first year includes a specially designed undergraduate teacher training programme under the auspices of the University of Oslo.
 In their second year, the candidates will take part in a management development programme sponsored by Statoil.

 After completing the two-year Teach First programme, the candidates will be given the chance to continue working at a school in Oslo.
 Statoil also offers personal job interviews to candidates who may be interested in working for the company.

 This means that some of the candidates may be considered for employment in Statoil after completing the programme, subject to application and assessment.

 "Statoil supports TFN because we want to encourage interest in science and mathematics in general and in our industry specifically.
 We need increased recruitment of science graduates for education, research and the work force in general.
 And we want to recruit more women to our industry," André Steinsett Mathiesen, HR manager in Statoil, told the candidates during the opening ceremony.